-72 sheltered individuals:
+72 sheltered individuals: 4 (< 18 year olds) - 5% of total / 10 (18-24 year olds) - 14% of total / 58 (>25 year olds) - 81% of total / 50 Male - 69% of total / 22 Female - 31% of total / 1 Hispanic - 1% of total / 26 White - 36% of total / 37 Black - 52% of total / 4 White & Hispanic - 6% of total / 1 American Indian - 1% of total / 2 Multi-racial including Hispanic - 3% of total / 1 Multi-racial excluding Hispanic - 1% of total.

-4 (< 18 year olds) - 5% of total 10 (18-24 year olds) - 14% of total 58 (>25 year olds) - 81% of total 50 Male - 69% of total 22 Female - 31% of total 1 Hispanic - 1% of total 26 White - 36% of total 37 Black - 51% of total 5 White & Hispanic- 7% of total 1 American Indian - 1% of total 2 Multi-racial Hispanic - 3% of total 1 Multi-racial Non-Hispanic - 1% of total In the City's 2020-24 Consolidated Plan, the most underserved groups, as reported by providers, are the low-income, mentally disabled and homeless.
+In the City's 2020-24 Consolidated Plan, the most underserved groups, as reported by providers, are the lowincome, mentally disabled and homeless.
 Agencies reported housing as the highest related primary need, transportation as the highest personal need, mental health care as the most pressing health care need, and drug/alcohol abuse assistance as the top family need.
 Several of these also tend to be indicative of a risk of homelessness.
 BVCH data identifies the following as major contributing factors to homelessness: physical/mental disabilities; inability to pay rent/mortgage; and job loss.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including: Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including, Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs